steadybit/docs-public/use-steadybit/actions/README.md

 {% hint style="info" %}
 An action is always coming from a Steadybit extension and is submitted via the Steadybit Agent to the platform.
-If you haven't installed any extensions, only one action will be available: a simple wait action.
+If you haven't installed any extensions, only one action is available: a simple wait action.
 {% endhint %}

 ## Kinds of Actions